chinmaynavale/chinmaynavale/README.md

 <h1>Hi there 👋, I'm Chinmay.</h1>

-### A passionate WebDeveloper and a Machine Leraning Enthusiast.
+### A passionate MERN Stack Developer and a Machine Learning Enthusiast.

 I really enjoy learning languages, libraries and frameworks like react, express, as well as working on Machine Learning.